gcollet/gcollet/README.md

 ## Hi there 👋

+I teach bioinformatics at University of Rennes, France.
+I'm very found of Python programming and have interests in Julia also.

+I always try to find new way of teaching in an active learning approach.

 <!--
 **gcollet/gcollet** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.